 I already completed a volunteer application in previous years.
 Why do I have to do it again?

 RCUH requires that all volunteers complete the application every year.
 A background check will also be conducted during the application process.
-OANRP staff will initiate the re-application process at the end of each year.
+Outreach staff will initiate the re-application process annually.

 Where can I find a current list of volunteer trip dates?

 Visit the e komo mai page to view the current date range (e.g., September-October).
 Trips are announced via email and online six times per year and describe the next two months of volunteer opportunities.

 I am a teacher, professor, Boy Scout leader, etc. Can I organize a volunteer trip for my group?

 We will gladly organize a volunteer experience for groups that carry their own insurance.
 We select trips based on group experience level and OANRP project needs.
 We typically book at least three months in advance and can host up to 10 participants (including chaperones) at a time.
 We may be able to accommodate specific location requests if you are able to book early.
 Please contact email@example.com to schedule a volunteer opportunity.

 Are there trips that do not involve hiking?

 While most of our service trips involve approximately two hours of hiking, a few projects only require a very short (<15 minute) hike.
 Please refer to the specific descriptions for each volunteer project prior to signing up for a trip.
 Within each description you will find the rating level for the activity (advanced, moderate, or easy) and rationale for the rating.
 If you are interested in volunteering but are unable to meet the physical demands of the field volunteer opportunities, we offer a limited number of projects around the OANRP baseyards.
 We can also set up an opportunity for you to visit our native Hawaiian interpretive garden on Schofield Barracks.
 Contact firstname.lastname@example.org if you are interested in these types of opportunities.